-For students who receive special education services, eligibility status is reviewed every three years.
-Reevaluation is required unless the parent and the district agree that reevaluation is not necessary.
+For students who receive special education services, eligibility status must be reviewed every three years, unless the parent and the district agree that reevaluation is not necessary.

 - Review of Data (NICHCY Legacy)

 Evaluation (and particularly reevaluation) begins with a review of existing data available for the child, and may include the child’s classroom work, discipline records, performance on State or district assessments, and information provided by the parents.

 The purpose of this review is to decide if the existing data is sufficient or if additional information is needed.